 The desert – his demons

-For Antony the real desert was his own personality, where facing his interior demons and overcoming them was victory.
-According to Athanasius, the devil afflicted Antony with boredom, laziness, and sexual images; these he overcame by discipline and prayer.
-When the devil saw Antony’s intense ascetic life and devotion, he was envious and beat him mercilessly, leaving him unconscious.
-Antony’s friends from the local village came and found him in this condition, carried him to a church where he recovered.
+For Anthony the real desert was his own personality, where facing his interior demons and overcoming them was victory.
+According to Athanasius, the devil afflicted Anthony with boredom, laziness, and sexual images; these he overcame by discipline and prayer.
+When the devil saw Anthony’s intense ascetic life and devotion, he was envious and beat him mercilessly, leaving him unconscious.
+Anthony’s friends from the local village came and found him in this condition, carried him to a church where he recovered.

 A community nearby